Josh-Ramen/JoshBot/README.md

 v1.0.0 - Currently serves as The Movie Wheel™️.
 It also has a few joke commands specific to the people in my friends' Discord server.

 v1.1.0 - Added SauceVote functionality, and also refactored some small things, mostly to do with help commands.

+v1.1.1 - "Table-ized" the code so that each Discord server has its own votes, wheels, etc.

 ## What is The Movie Wheel ™️ ?